CHALLENGES IN MILITARY DIVORCE AND CUSTODY CASES

 Every military divorce has its own military specific challenges, which your chosen Oklahoma military divorce attorney must help you through.
 Contested or uncontested, the military divorce process can be stressful and cause a wide range of emotions.
 It is important you obtain experienced military legal counsel to ensure you know your rights and that they are protected.
 Regardless of the issue in your military divorce, having a strategy and understanding the laws and facts of your military divorce will help you obtain the best results in your Oklahoma military divorce case.

 Whether you or your family member is stated at Tinker AFB, Ft.
-Sill, Vance AFC, Altus AFB, McAlester Army Ammunition Army Base; a Reservists; or a National Guardsmen, Cannon Law firm has been there before with clients facing Oklahoma military divorce.
-This page is an overview of the most common issues in Oklahoma military divorce and military child custody disputes, clients are facing when they contact Cannon Law Firm.
+Sill, Vance AFC, Altus AFB, McAlester Army Ammunition Army Base; a Reservists; or a National Guardsmen, CANNON & ASSOCIATES has been there before with clients facing Oklahoma military divorce.
+This page is an overview of the most common issues in Oklahoma military divorce and military child custody disputes, clients are facing when they contact CANNON & ASSOCIATES.